RubenVerg/gregtech-molecule-drawings/README.md

   symbol: string;
   invisible?: boolean; // New invisible elements that are intended to have different colors will still need a different symbol than the empty string; it will not be shown either way color?: ElementColor;
+  material?: string; // The ID of the GregTech material associated with this element, used for the color by material setting.
 };

 // Amount of atoms defaults to 1